mecartin/saigai/README.md

-# Real-Time Hand Gesture Recognition with MediaPipe, ASL/ISL Support, and Translation
+# Saigai - Real-Time Hand Gesture Recognition with MediaPipe, ASL/ISL Support, and Translation

 This project implements a real-time hand gesture recognition system using Google's MediaPipe framework.
 It can recognize both single-handed American Sign Language (ASL) gestures and two-handed Indian Sign Language (ISL) gestures from a webcam feed.
 Recognized gestures are used to form sentences, which can then be translated from English to Tamil.
 The system also includes functionality for logging new gesture data to extend its capabilities.